cubismvr/Mods/CustomPuzzles/README.md

 ## Adding custom puzzles on PC

 1. Download some `.cube` files on your computer from a trusted source.
 You can download [some example puzzles here]().
-2. Navigate to this folder on your PC: `C:\Users\[yourPcName]\Documents\Cubism\CustomPuzzles`.
+2. Copy the puzzle files to this folder on your PC: `C:\Users\[yourPcName]\Documents\Cubism\CustomPuzzles`.
 If you don't see a `CustomPuzzles` folder, make sure you've updated Cubism to version 1.1.0 or later, and have opened the game at least once since updating.

 ![](https://github.com/cubismvr/mods/blob/main/Images/CustomFolderPC1.jpg)